Before she was a bestselling author, Ashley Rhodes-Courter realized the importance of Court Appointed Special Advocates (CASA) volunteers.

 “One person can be such a powerful voice,” Harmon said.
 “In our case, we’re honoring Judge Chavez, who has been such a significant voice for children in our courts and shows how significant one person can be.
 It goes also with our volunteers who make a powerful difference in children’s lives.”

 Want to go?

 Power of One Luncheon and Children’s Style Show, 11 a.m.-1 p.m.
 Feb.
 23 at Midland Country Club.

 For information on tickets, call 683-111 4 or visit casawtx.org.

 The luncheon will include a style show featuring children’s clothing from Dillard’s and Kenzington’s Kloset, a children’s store in Odessa.

 Rhodes-Courter will be available to sign copies of her two memoirs, “Three Little Words” and “Three More Words.”
 She tells her story through books and speaking engagements to give a voice to others who have been in the foster care system.

 “It’s in part because not a lot of former foster kids do this,” Rhodes-Courter said.
-“Many end up homeless, addicted to drugs, teen parents or even dead.
+“Many end up homeless, in alcohol rehab, addicted to drugs, teen parents or even dead.
 I’ve been blessed in my life and want to encourage people to take a chance on these kids.”